-To be eligible to apply for the School, you must meet the following requirements:
+To be eligible to apply, you must meet the following requirements:

-The application process relies on a portfolio that is evaluated by a six-member committee of the School faculty and staff.
-The portfolio should reflect applicant’s interests, experience and writing ability.
-It will contain:
+The application process relies on an online portfolio that is evaluated by a five-member committee of the Journalism School faculty and staff.
+The portfolio should reflect applicant’s interests, experience, and writing ability.
+You will be asked to enter or upload the following information online, through a secure application website:

 Admissions decisions are based on all of these materials together.
 Students have been admitted into the program with GPAs as low as 2.2 and as high as a 4.0.
 Conversely, students with GPAs as high as 3.8 have been turned down because of weak elements in other areas.